gurditsingh/hydeout/_posts/test.md

 ### challenge :
 Let's assume one task is taking the maximum amount of data like 70-80 percent to the entire data.

- - In that situation you actually don't get any benefit if you increase the number of tasks.
+ - In that situation you actually don't get any benefit if you increase the number of tasks. because one of the task taking most of the data.
  - In that situation if you take larger machines in terms of resources memory, CPU cores and etc but still not get any benefit

 ## Handling Skewness in spark